About us

 Our objectives

 UKRN's objectives fall under four broad headings: campaigning, networking and community work, education, and (to a lesser extent) policy.
-We've been active in every one of these areas over the last 10 years.
+We've been active in every one of these areas for over a decade.

 Campaigning